Kitware/VTK/Documentation/dev/git/develop.md

         $ git checkout -b release-my-topic origin/release

+    If backporting a change, you may rebase the branch back onto `origin/release`:

+        $ git checkout -b release-my-topic my-topic
+        $ git rebase --onto origin/release origin/master

+    Alternatively, for more targeted or aggregate backports, use the `-x` flag when performing `git cherry-pick` so that a reference to the original commit is added to the commit message:

+        $ git checkout -b release-my-topic origin/release
+        $ git cherry-pick -x $hash_a $hash_b $hash_c
+        $ git cherry-pick -x $hash_d $hash_e $hash_f

 3. Edit files and create commits (repeat as needed):

         $ edit file1 file2 file3